Bees. You can’t live with them and you can’t live without them.

 Finally, there’s the question of what to use to keep bees away from your house.
 Due to the ecological benefits of bees, we’d strongly advise you to only use natural bee repellents that will keep these insects away rather than killing them.

-Below, you’ll find some natural repellents you can use to let bees know they aren’t welcome in your home.
+Below, you can read 6 tips on how to keep bees away to let them know they aren’t welcome in your home.

 Placing small containers of vinegar around the house will help repel bees.